AleksanderAlt/Study_Networking/README.md

 - `ip addr show` - shows what interfaces (ethernet: eth0, wifi: wlan0, loopback: lo) your machine has
 - `ip route show default` - finds default gateway
 - `sudo tcpdump -n host host_name` - allows the user to catch the traffic (coming from, going to, length) between a network to which the computer is attached, to exit ctr+C
+- `traceroute host_name` - lists the hops between your Linux host and some other host (by sending packets with increasing TTLs until first one reaches its destination)

 ## Pordid